 3.7 What can I do if I am not satisfied with the reply I receive?

-If you think that your query has not been answered satisfactorily, or you have some additional information that may affect an earlier decision, please contact the Border Force at the postal depot again to try to resolve the matter.
+If you think that your query hasn’t been answered satisfactorily, or you have some additional information that may affect an earlier decision, please contact the Border Force at the postal depot again to try to resolve the matter.

 3.8 What do I do if I disagree with a Border Force decision?

-If you do not agree with any decision issued to you there are 3 options available.
+If you don’t agree with any decision issued to you there are 3 options available.
 Within 30 days of the date of the decision you can either: